 - Staff has defined a process to ensure that BBII conveys new needs as soon as possible. - BBII must justify and JPB must approve all new parcels. - Design needs to progress to enable BBII to identify exact acquisition areas. - Staff is conducting pre-acquisition activities as appropriate. - JPB has approved four new parcels to date.

-- Actively negotiating with Willowbend Apartments. - Staff reviewing potential new pole locations and providing feedback to the design team. - Working with property owners for Segment 4 to enable potholing. - Facilitated access to Central Concrete for potholing. - Working with PG&E Legal to expedite early access for potholing.
+- Actively negotiating with Willowbend Apartments while concurrently preparing record of negotiation documents for August hearing. - Staff reviewing potential new pole locations and providing feedback to the design team. - Working with property owners for Segment 4 to enable potholing.